ibm-rtvs/sap/README.md

 # SAP Virtualization Without a Connection to the SAP System
 ## Introduction
 Support for virtualizing SAP RFC calls is achieved by using the Java Agent to intercept calls made by applications that use the SAP Java Connector.
-The application still requires a connection to the SAP server to retrieve metadata.
-Please see product documentation for more details.
+In previous releases of IBM Rational Integration Tester, the application still required a connection to the SAP server to retrieve metadata.
+Using IBM Rational Intgeration Tester 9.5 it is possible to support the scenario where a SAP server is not be available in the environment in which virtualization is required.
+This is acheived by recording the calls to retrieve metadata and creating stubs to replay that data.

-In some circumstances, a SAP server may not be available in the environment in which virtualization is required.
-In this case, with IBM Rational Integration Tester 9.5, it is possible to record interactions where a SAP server is available for use in that environment.
+Please see product documentation for more details about setting up your project to virtualize SAP RFC calls.

 ## Steps
 __Pre-requisite__: a project that is configured to record SAP RFC interactions using the Java Agent.